 Hey There!
 How is everyone feeling after Thanksgiving?
 Personally, I feel like I have just completed a marathon.
 I’m a mix of being proud of myself for completing everything, and exhausted from working AND making Thanksgiving dinner all week.
 Thank goodness I have the next two days off!
-Nick and I are always over ambitious when it comes to making Thanksgiving dinner.
-It’s just the two of us, but we always make enough food and dessert to feed a crowd.
+I am always over ambitious when it comes to making Thanksgiving dinner.
+It’s just the a few of us, but we always make enough food and dessert to feed a crowd.
 We decided this year to skip the turkey and take on roasting a duck.
 It turned out perfect.
 On top of the duck we had mashed potatoes, brussel sprouts, a fig and bourbon sauce for the duck, a pumpkin praline cheesecake, and a few cocktails to top it all off.

 The next morning was my favorite though, because we had these delicious cinnamon rolls.
 They have eggnog in the dough, as well as in the frosting.
 I must admit, I have a secret love of eggnog.
 Eggnog lattes, eggnog desserts, just plain eggnog.
 Does anyone remember the Eggnog Cookie Sandwiches I made?
 If not, check them out after you make these rolls.
 I love it all.
 So if you are like me and have a love of eggnog, you’ve gotta make these!

 Cinnamon Roll Dough

 - 2 1/4 teaspoons active dry yeast

 - 8 oz dark brown sugar

 - 32 oz all purpose flour- plus more for dusting

 - 8 oz butter

 Cinnamon Roll Filling